-This will covers expenses such as your drinks, meals whilst out and also when staying in hotels, souvenirs, tips and personal permits.
+This will cover expenses such as your drinks, meals when staying in hotels, souvenirs, tips and personal permits.

 It is not really worth trying to buy local currencies before you travel.
 Bear in mind that many countries have strict regulations about the amount of their own local currency you are allowed to import - if you are found with amounts in excess of the allowed amounts, it may well be confiscated!

 For obvious security reasons we hesitate to recommend you bring lots of cash with you, a sensible mix of cash and ATM cards is best.
 Most of our past passengers have said they wished they had been told to bring more cash.
 Apart from the convenience of being able to change money in many more places, you will sometimes get a much better exchange rate for cash.

 More and more people are choosing to travel with cash passports such as TravelEx cards (you can visit www.cashpassport.com for further information on these).
 This is a very secure way of carrying your money whilst travelling.
 You treat them exactly like an ATM card and draw out local currency from an ATM within each country.

 Travellers cheques have become increasingly difficult to change in South America with passengers and our leaders experiencing huge frustration and numerous hours spent trying to find a bank which will change travellers cheques.
 For this reason we no longer accept them on our trips.